Bowtie-free graphs have a Ramsey lift: Introduction

-This paper is organised as follows: Section~\ref{sec:bowtie} contains a detailed description of the structure and the lifts of bowtie-free graphs.
-This leads to an explicit homogenisation of these graphs which will be used (Section~\ref{sec:homogenization}).
-In Section~\ref{sec:reduced} we give a simpler variant of our lift.
-In Section~\ref{sec:ramsey} we review the basic definition of Ramsey classes.
-The proof of Ramsey property splits into two parts: In Section~\ref{sec:star} we prove the Ramsey property for incomplete lifts, and finally in Section~\ref{sec:final} we combine this to obtain the final result: \begin{thm} The class $\B$ has a Ramsey lift (or expansion). \end{thm}
+The rest of the paper is organised as follows: Section~\ref{sec:bowtie} contains a detailed description of the structure of bowtie-free graphs.
+This leads to an explicit homogenisation of these graphs by means of lifts $L_0$, $L_1$ and $L_2$ which will be introduced in Section~\ref{sec:homogenization}.
+In Section~\ref{sec:reduced} we give a simpler (reduced) variant of our lift.
+In Section~\ref{sec:ramsey} we review the basic properties of Ramsey classes used in our proof.
+The proof of Ramsey property splits into two parts: In Section~\ref{sec:star} we prove the Ramsey property for incomplete lifts, and finally in Section~\ref{sec:final} we combine this to obtain our main result: \begin{thm} The class $\B$ of all finite bowtie-free graphs has a finite Ramsey lift. \end{thm}

-In a more detailed way this is formulated as Theorem~\ref{thm:mainII} below.
-Of course, this Ramsey lift deals with special ``admissible'' orderings.
-As an application of Theorem~\ref{thm:intro} we prove the ordering property for the class of orderings in Section~\ref{sec:expansion}.
-The final section contains some remarks and open problems.
+In a more detailed way this is formulated as Theorem~\ref{thm:mainIII} below.
+This Ramsey lift includes special ``admissible'' orderings.
+As an explanation of this and as an application of Theorem~\ref{thm:intro} we then prove the lift property for the class of orderings in Section~\ref{sec:expansion} (lift property is introduced there).
+The final section contains some remarks and open problems and comments of the relationship of Ramsey classes and universal structures.